zengelkaan/DSA210_31922_Kaan_Zengel/README.md

 ## Example Analysis

 To illustrate, I’ll create a scatter plot to visualize the relationship between squad market value and team success.
-The x-axis will represent squad market value (in millions of euros), and the y-axis will show points won by the team.
+The x-axis will represent squad market value (in millions of euros), and the y-axis will show team's win, draw, and loss percentages.
 If there’s a clear upward trend, it might suggest that financially stronger teams tend to win the game more.

 Another example involves comparing team performance on weekday vs. weekend matches.
 By grouping match outcomes into weekday (Monday–Friday) and weekend (Saturday–Sunday), I can analyze which schedule teams win matches more frequently.
 If teams consistently perform worse on weekdays, it could indicate that shorter recovery times, fixture congestion, or the number of fans negatively impact results.